trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 would catch the error and use traditional IO instead.
 Not only is it more compatible but could also be more performant in certain situations.

+### rsync

+This isn't specific to mergerfs but when using `--sparse, -S` option with rsync the block size used to read and write data changes from 256KiB to 1KiB.
+This significantly impacts performance.

 ### backup software